jcgonzalezb/holbertonschool-backend/0x00-pagination/README.md

 1. This project module contains a method that takes two integer arguments and returns a list with the information from the dataset, organized by the page number and the page size given.
-2. This project module contains a method that takes two integer arguments and returns a dictionary containing several key-value pairs, which are page_size, page, data, next_page, prev_page and total_pages.
+2. This project module contains a method that takes two integer arguments and returns a dictionary containing several key-value pairs, such as page_size, page, data, next_page, prev_page and total_pages.
-3. This project module contains a method
+3. This project module contains a method that takes two integer arguments and returns a dictionary containing several key-value pairs, such as index, next_index, page_size and data.

 ## Languages and Tools: